-You’ll have access to the full feature set of the Replicated platform.
+You’ll have access to the full platform.
 However, you won’t be able to ship a release of your application to the stable channel, create production licenses or distribute your application to customers.

 Developer licenses are designed to be used internally by your development team for testing and integration.
 A developer may create multiple developer licenses to test against different release channels.

-Each member of your team with access to Replicated counts as one “user.”
-API Tokens also occupy one ‘“user.”
-API tokens are used to automate the creation of releases and licenses via the Vendor API.
+Each member of your team with access to Replicated counts as one user.
+API Tokens also occupy one user.
+API tokens are used to automate the creation of releases and licenses.

 When you create or release a version of your application via Replicated, you’ll assign it to a release channel.
 Every customer license points to a release channel.
 Customers assigned to a channel receive a notification when a new release is available.
 By default, there are three release channels (Stable, Beta and Unstable), but there is no limit to the number of channels that you can create.

-Yes, under the Business plan, Replicated offers tooling that enables airgap installations.
+Yes, under the Enterprise plan, Replicated offers tooling that enables these airgap installations.

-Replicated Troubleshoot is a product that enables your application to collect a myriad of information from your on-prem customers’ instances for analysis and remediation.
-A “collector” identifies what to collect, and an “analyzer” is an automatic analysis of a support bundle that provides insights of known issues or hints of what might be the problem.
-Our Startup tier gives you access to a large number of commonly used “collectors” and “analyzers.”
-Our Business tier allows you to create custom “collectors” and “analyzers.”
+Replicated Troubleshoot enables your application to collect a myriad of information from your on-prem customers’ instances for analysis and remediation.
+A collector identifies what to collect, and an analyzer is an automatic analysis of a support bundle that provides insights of known issues or suggestions of what might be the problem.
+The Business tier gives you access to a large number of commonly used collectors and analyzers.
+The Enterprise tier allows you to create custom collectors and analyzers.